The Best Budget Eats in Berlin

 Hamy Cafe

 Every dish at this Vietnamese cafe is just €6.90, which makes for a pretty solid deal considering their large portions and traditional table service.
-They have only a handful of items on their menu which includes a mix of hearty soups and salads, as well as a couple of daily specials which typically involves a classic menu item with a slight twist (ie different protein) and a curry.
+They have only a handful of items on their menu which includes a mix of hearty soups and salads, as well as a couple of daily specials which typically involve a classic menu item with a slight twist (ie different protein) and a curry.
 Although not written on the menu, most of their dishes can be made with tofu.
-I’ve tried their chicken pho, beef pho, and chicken glass noodle salad and really enjoyed all the dishes.
-To be fair, the price quality ratio probably made the food even tastier.
+I’ve tried their chicken pho, beef pho, and chicken glass noodle salad and enjoyed all the dishes.
+To be fair, the price-quality ratio probably made the food even tastier.

-You can also find a few budget friendly drinks here including their house cocktail which has banana, pineapple juice, coconut milk, and white rum for €3.20.
+You can also find a few budget-friendly drinks here including their house cocktail which has banana, pineapple juice, coconut milk, and white rum for €3.20.
 The size of the cocktail is also bigger than the menu indicates, and very refreshing.

 Hasenheide 10 | Neukölln